City Comparison

 Schools

-Fairfax leads on school quality with a 87% average pass rate (rated Excellent) compared to 83% in Reston.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Reston, families look to South Lakes High School and Langston Hughes Middle School.
+Fairfax has a 87% average SOL pass rate; Reston has 83% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Reston, South Lakes High School and Langston Hughes Middle School.
 See Fairfax schools | See Reston schools

 Fairfax